-Mother Seton, who understood the sister’s contemplative leanings because she shared them, nevertheless urged the sister onward, saying, “If you suffer, so much the better for our high journey above. … This is not a country, my dear one, for Solitude and Silence, but of warfare and crucifixion.”
+Mother Seton, who understood Cecilia’s contemplative leanings because she shared them, nevertheless urged the Sister onward, saying, “If you suffer, so much the better for our high journey above. … This is not a country, my dear one, for Solitude and Silence, but of warfare and crucifixion.”

 Sister Cecilia went to New York, of course, but what striking – even shocking – words from a saint who so often seemed to bear her wounds and challenges with such placidity.

 Mother Seton, like so many holy men and women, knew the experience of dryness in prayer.
-She lived through the dark night of the soul described by others – Mother Teresa of Kolkata and St. Therese come to mind — as that sense of God’s absence, day by day, and yet continued to form, build, and innovate for the sake of the Kingdom.
+She lived through the dark night of the soul described by others – St. Mother Teresa of Kolkata and St. Therese come to mind – as that sense of God’s absence, day by day, and yet she continued to form, build, and innovate for the sake of the Kingdom.

 But here, in just a few words, we see something rather fierce within her – words so very different than her thoughts on friendship.
-Seton is acknowledging that the field in which she and her sisters labored in this young country was a conflicted place, both generous and self-interested, materialist and often short on mercy; as full of peril as it was of promise.
+Elizabeth is acknowledging that the field in which she and her sisters labored in this young country was a conflicted place, both generous and self-interested, materialist and often short on mercy; as full of peril as it was of promise.

 “A country… of warfare and crucifixion.”
 What is so startling about Mother Seton’s words of 1817 is that they are still true, relevant and timely in 2021.
 As we enter into Good Friday, and look toward Easter Sunday, we know that we are currently a nation in deep conflict – the haves have never had more, and the have-nots seem increasingly forgotten.
-Politically and socially, we are divided and seemingly incapable of reaching out in good faith to address common concerns, or to resolve historic injustices with wisdom made perfect through love.
+Politically and socially, we are divided and seemingly incapable of reaching out in good faith to address common concerns, or to resolve injustices with wisdom made perfect through love.

 And yet, amid this “warfare and crucifixion” how was Mother Seton able to build so many good things?